STRESS ECHOCARDIOGRAM

 You will have a baseline resting echocardiogram.

-Once you have achieved more than 85% of your target heart rate on ECG (as determined by your age) or when you are too tired to continue or when the doctor detects any changes of concern with you or your ECG the treadmill will be stopped.
+Once you have achieved more than 85% of your target heart rate on ECG (as determined by your age) or when you are too tired to continue or when the doctor detects any changes of concern with you or your ECG the test will be stopped.

 For the echocardiogram, you will be asked to lie on your side on an exam table.